vladigeras/liquibase-migrator/README.md

-#Information
+# Description
-This project is a sample of using database migrator such as **Liquibase** for creating standalone application-migrator.
+This project is a sample of using database migrator such as [a Liquibase](https://www.liquibase.org) for creating standalone application-migrator for you system.